 The end of summer is the best time to travel to Egypt.
-As the days are getting colder, the people love to gather outside with their families and friends and enjoy feasting.
-One of the popular things to do in Cairo, is to sit at the bank of the river and enjoy a refreshment or even a hot drink.
+As the days are getting colder, people love to gather outside with their families and friends and enjoy feasting.
+One of the popular things to do in Cairo is to sit at the bank of the river and enjoy a refreshment or even a hot drink.
 Boats fill the river with bright colorful lights while playing loud and festive music.

 After our small tiny religious wedding ceremony, we drove to Alexandria which is only about 4 hours away from Cairo.

 Alexandria is a different scene from Cairo.
-Even though we stayed at a remote villa in the Mediterranean sea, I was able to venture the city of Alexandria a couple of times.
-Unfortunately, I forgot the charger for my camera and was only able to take photos of the day we arrived to the villa, everything after that is just memories.
+Even though we stayed at a remote villa in the Mediterranean sea, I was able to venture into the city of Alexandria a couple of times.
+Unfortunately, I forgot the charger for my camera and was only able to take photos of the day we arrived at the villa, everything after that is just memories.

 The people gather around the banks of the sea and enjoy the food and refreshments being sold in the streets.
-Unfortunately I was not able to visit the famous Library of Alexandria, it was known to be the largest and most significant libraries of the ancient world.”With collections of works, lecture halls, meeting rooms, and gardens, the library was part of a larger research institution called the Musaeum of Alexandria, where many of the most famous thinkers of the ancient world studied” (Wikipedia) How incredible would that have been if I was able to visit the library.
+Unfortunately, I was not able to visit the famous Library of Alexandria, it was known to be the largest and most significant library of the ancient world.”With collections of works, lecture halls, meeting rooms, and gardens, the library was part of a larger research institution called the Musaeum of Alexandria, where many of the most famous thinkers of the ancient world studied” (Wikipedia) How incredible would that have been if I was able to visit the library.

-However, I did see randomly a Brazilian Coffee shop which I immediately had to go inside and check out the types of drinks and pastries the shop offered.
+However, I did randomly see a Brazilian Coffee shop and I immediately had to go inside and check out the types of drinks and pastries the shop offered.
 I must say I was disappointed, there was nothing about the coffee shop that represented Brazil.
 Besides the fact that they offered drinks with artificial tastes of Brazilian fruits.
 But to be fair, I was being highly critical since I do know a little bit of Brazilian culture.
-Not surprising the coffee shop was filled with people that do not know any better, I would assume, or that were as curious as I was.
+Not surprisingly the coffee shop was filled with people that do not know any better, I would assume, or that were as curious as I was.
 We also dined at a Yemen restaurant and the food was pretty delicious and simple.
 Since I love fish I was very happy to know that most Alexandria restaurants offer a variety of different ways to cook fish.

-I strongly recommend a get away trip to Alexandria, it’s right by the coast of the Mediterranean sea and by the pictures you see above, the waters are expediently beautiful.
+I strongly recommend a getaway trip to Alexandria, it’s right by the coast of the Mediterranean sea and by the pictures you see above, the waters are expediently beautiful.
 I do have to admit, however, that people in Alexandria are more aggressive than in Cairo.
 Cairo residents are in order words friendlier but it was just part of my observation because I was with my husband who is Egyptian, I was not treated differently for being a tourist.
 Maybe it’s a Cairo vs Alexandria thing as they are able to tell the difference by the accent.